rjwignar/AIChefBot/Technical-Document.md

 This section outlines the technologies and services utilized in the backend of AIChefBot to ensure easy data management, user authentication, and media storage.
 Each component listed below plays a crucial role in the system's overall functionality.

-- **Node.js**: The core of our server-side application, Node.js provides a powerful runtime environment.
+- **[Node.js](https://nodejs.org/en)**: The core of our server-side application, Node.js provides a powerful runtime environment.
-- **MongoDB**: We use MongoDB, a NoSQL database, to manage all dynamic data related to users and their interactions.
+- **[MongoDB](https://www.mongodb.com/atlas)**: We use MongoDB, a NoSQL database, to manage all dynamic data related to users and their interactions.
 This includes stored diets, saved recipes, and any other user-specific information.
-- **AWS Cognito**: User management is handled securely through AWS Cognito, which makes authentication and authorization easy.
+- **[AWS Cognito](https://aws.amazon.com/pm/cognito/)**: User management is handled securely through AWS Cognito, which makes authentication and authorization easy.
 This includes managing sensitive user information such as email, passwords, and usernames.
-- **Cloudinary**: To handle the storage and retrieval of recipe images efficiently, we've used Cloudinary.
+- **[Cloudinary](https://cloudinary.com/)**: To handle the storage and retrieval of recipe images efficiently, we've used Cloudinary.
+- **[OpenAI API](https://platform.openai.com/docs/introduction)**: We use [OpenAI](https://openai.com/)'s [text generation models](https://platform.openai.com/docs/guides/text-generation) (i.e. GPT-3.5) and [image generation models](https://platform.openai.com/docs/guides/images) (i.e. [DALL-E 2](https://openai.com/dall-e-2)) to generate recipes and recipe images.

 ### OpenAI API Integration

-AIChefBot integrates with the OpenAI API, the main purpose of this project, to dynamically generate random recipes based on the users input.
+AIChefBot integrates with the [OpenAI API](https://platform.openai.com/docs/introduction), the main purpose of this project, to dynamically generate random recipes based on the users input.
 The integration process is meticulously designed to be intuitive and efficient, to ensure a seamless user experience.

 **User Input Collection**